MoisesFGNeto/Lets-Travel/README.md

 # Lets-Travel

  This is a personal travel blog.
-For this project, I focused on putting into practice the CRUD methods and the authentication and reset password process.
+For this project, I focused on putting into practice the CRUD methods and the authentication/reset password process.
 For this project I used Bootstraap 5, Javascript, Express, MongoDB and deployed on Heroku.

 #Check the final project